Eptagone/Vite.AspNetCore/src/Vite.AspNetCore/README.md

 ## Configuration

-The middleware and the manifest service can be configured by passing options to the `AddViteServices()` function, using environment variables, user secrets, or your `appsettings.json` file.
+The services can be configured by passing options to the `AddViteServices()` function, using environment variables, user secrets, or your `appsettings.json` file.

 Passing the options to the `AddViteServices()` function is as simple as you can see in the following example: